xErik444x/pf-quest-turtle-esES/README.md

 ## Install
 *The latest version of [pfQuest](https://shagu.org/pfQuest) is required for this module to work.*

-1. Download
-1. Download the zip
+1. Descargar el zip
-2. Unpack the Zip file
-3. Rename the folder "BreadcrumbspfQuest-turtle-esES-master" to "pfQuest-turtle"
+2. Descomprimir la carpeta
+3. Cambiar el nombre de "pfQuest-turtle-esES-master" a "pfQuest-turtle"
-4. Copy "pfQuest-turtle" into Wow-Directory\Interface\AddOns
+4. Copiar "pfQuest-turtle" a Wow-Directory\Interface\AddOns
 5. Restart Wow

 # TUTORIAL: